 - Also, the wider grip allows some cheating movement, thereby allowing you to lift more weight.

-- To grasp the barbell, hold it with an overhand grip and hands that are slightly closer than shoulder width apart.
+- To grasp the barbell, hold it with an overhand grip and hands slightly closer than shoulder-width apart.

 - Pick up the bar with your back straight and bend your knees.

-- Keeping your back straight and eyes facing forwards, lift the bar straight up while keeping it as close to your body as possible.
+- Keep your back straight and eyes facing forward, and lift the bar straight up while keeping it as close to your body as possible.

 - Hold for a moment before you go back to the starting position.